FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/servicename.md

 ## Description

-Name of the service associated with the cost data.
+Friendly name of the service or offering that was purchased through the provider (e.g., cloud or professional services).

 ## Content Constraints